KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession7/project/part-3-apis.md

   ```

   {% hint style='info' %}
   Let's walk through this method...

-TODO
+  On the first line, we're passing the `url` as a parameter to the `fetch` method that is built into JavaScript.
+The `fetch` method returns a **Promise** object.

+  **Promises** allow you to control flow, like an if/else statement, but are great for when the conditional code is more complex and not right next to each other.
+We are unable to cover **Promises** in detail with the time we have tonight, but the important thing to know is that the **Promise** object has 2 methods available: `then` & `catch`.
+These methods are chainable - do this, **then** do this, **then** do this. `then` is for when the Promise is resolved successfully, whereas `catch` is for errors.
+Want to learn more about **Promises**?
+Read this [great article](https://scotch.io/tutorials/javascript-promises-for-dummies) later.

+  When the fetch Promise is resolved (API is returned), the first `then` receives the API response, which is returned as a [Response object](https://developer.mozilla.org/en-US/docs/Web/API/Response).
+In order to get the data out of the Response object in the format we're expecting, we have to use one of the [Body methods](https://developer.mozilla.org/en-US/docs/Web/API/Body).
+The Giphy API is providing the data in JSON format, so we return the response using the `.json()` method, which also returns a Promise object.

+  The second `then` is triggered when the first `then` finishes (when converting the response to JSON is done).
+The value returned by the first `then` is passed in as a parameter to the second `then`.
+At this point, the data is in JSON format, and ready for us to use in our application.
+For now, we're logging the JSON response format to the console.

+  At the end, we have a `catch` method, so we can handle any errors thrown in the Promise resolution chain.

-  You don't technically have to indent the `.then` or `.catch` for the code to work, but indenting them makes your code easier to read as you can easily see they go with the `fetch(url)`.
+  You don't technically have to indent the `.then` or `.catch` for the code to work, but indenting them makes your code easier to read as you can easily see they go with `fetch(url)`.
   {% endhint %}

   At this point, your `fetchGifByOrderName` method should look similar to this: